Fully-Connected-Graph/GAPC-2023/_obsidian/Rules.md

 ### Definitions

-* GAPC: The Groningen Algorithm Programming Contest 2023.
-Organised by Fully Connected Graph
+* GAPC: The Groningen Algorithm Programming Contest 2023
-* Organisation: The members of the organising committee.
+* Organisation: The event is organised by the members of Fully Connected Graph, the programming committee of the study association Cover
 * Website: The website is maintained by the organisation and available at https://fully-connected-graph.github.io/GAPC-2023/
 * Discord: The GAPC discord mentioned <a href="https://discord.com/invite/JfzxyBHPsH" target="_blank">FCG Discord</a>.
 * Jury: The group responsible for creating the problem set and checking the solutions submitted by the participants.